There is little good information about Isla Grande in Colombia. That changes today!

-Don’t be afraid to get out of your resort and visit Isla Grande.
+Don’t be afraid to leave your resort and visit Isla Grande.
 However, there are no signs.
-You should download Maps.me and the map of the island in advance.
+You should download Maps.me and the island map in advance.
 On the app, you’ll find all the walking paths.

 First, you might want to head to Orika, the only town on Isla Grande.
 It’s nothing spectacular, but I liked the atmosphere.
 There is a big square with a small tienda (shop) to drink beers under the trees.
 Some locals walk around with their machete ( Colombian Swiss knife), or others sit 2 meters away from huge speakers to feel the beat of the music.